kadena-io/pact/docs/pact-properties.md

 For an example using this property, see "A simple balance transfer example" below.

-`conserves-mass` is actually just a trivial application of another property called `column-delta`, which returns an numeric value of the sum of all changes to the column during the transaction.
+It turns out that `conserves-mass` is actually just a trivial application of another property called `column-delta`, which returns an numeric value of the sum of all changes to the column during the transaction.
 So `(conserves-mass 'accounts 'balance)` is actually just the same as:

 ```lisp
 (= 0 (column-delta 'accounts 'balance))